How To Market A Book Online In Three Easy Steps

 You can use a small budget of, say, $5.00 a day and only run your Like promotion on days and times that work best.

-In my experience, Mondays and Tuesdays, in the afternoon and evening are the best days and times.
+In my experience, Mondays and Tuesdays, in the afternoon and evening, are the best days and times.

-On your Facebook Ads dashboard, you can pause your Likes campaign at any time, which helps you keep your spending in check.
+On your Facebook Ads dashboard, you can pause your Likes campaign any time, which helps you keep your spending in check.

 Don’t rush into it too quickly, though.